Ruthven Todd: London and Essex

-During the 1930s, he became friendly with Dylan Thomas, Louis MacNeice, Geoffrey Grigson, Norman Cameron, David Gascoyne and Len Lye.
+During the 1930s, he had become friendly with Dylan Thomas, Louis MacNeice, Geoffrey Grigson, Norman Cameron, David Gascoyne and Len Lye.
 He became a life-long friend of Julian Symons, and a character based on Todd was included in Symons' first detective story, The Immaterial Murder Case.
 He also knew Wyndham Lewis, contributing to the Lewis issue of Julian Symons's Twentieth Century Verse.
 Lewis recruited Todd to keep awake the dozing Ezra Pound, whose portrait Lewis was painting.
 He was secretary to the 1936 International Surrealist Exhibition, during which he was memorably required to rescue Salvador Dalí from suffocating inside a heavy diving suit.
 In 1937 he worked for a period for Mass-Observation where he developed lasting friendships with Humphrey Jennings and Kathleen Raine.
 During this period, and throughout his life, Todd struggled to keep afloat financially and had to supplement a meagre and uncertain income from writing poetry and novels by writing reviews, tutoring and copy-writing.

 Todd's two allegorical novels Over the Mountain (1939) and The Lost Traveller (1943) both feature protagonists on symbolic journeys; Todd acknowledged the influence of Lewis and Rex Warner on the latter novel.
 Over the Mountain, a satire on fascism, has its hero travel to a dystopian nation with an oppressive government.
 During World War II he was a conscientious objector.
 Near the start of the war, he began work on an ambitious project in collaboration with the William Blake expert Sir Geoffrey Keynes to compile a catalogue raisonné of the artworks of William Blake.
 The project was to be abandoned in 1947, after Todd moved to New York, but not before a great deal had been achieved.